wdawson/okta.github.io/_source/quickstart-fragments/nodejs/express-auth-code.md

 ## Okta Node.js/Express.js Quickstart

-To handle the authentication callback from Okta, your Express server will need to handle this callback.
-In this section we'll show you how to install and configure the [@okta/oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware) library, referred to below as ExpressOIDC, it will add the needed callback handler to your application.
+Your Express server will need to handle the authentication callback from Okta.
+In this section we'll show you how to install and configure the [@okta/oidc-middleware](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware) library, referred to below as ExpressOIDC, to do this automatically.

-> If you would prefer to download a complete sample application, please visit [Express Sample Applications for Okta][].
+> If you would prefer to download a complete sample application instead, please visit [Express Sample Applications for Okta][] and follow those instructions.

 ### Install The Library